 In order to ensure the best possible team-formations during the week we are focusing on personality types in this years applications.
 You can take the test by following this link:

 - Mandatory programme 9-17 every day

 - Lunch will be provided without cost every day

 - Optional social evening activities will take place Tuesday and Friday

 Synapse are following regulations and guidelines closely in order to ensure that all safety measures are met during the summer school.
-Depending on the current situation and how it develops, the summer school might be translated into an online format this year.
-However, the summer school will be a physical activity, until further notice.
+The Summer School will be a physical activity this year.

 Please address questions to firstname.lastname@example.org